-Students extend the laws of exponents to rational exponents, connecting rational exponents to square and cube roots and applying this new understanding of numbers.
-They learn to see structure in quadratic and exponential expressions and create and solve equations, inequalities, and systems of equations involving quadratic expressions.
+Students learn to see structure in quadratic and exponential expressions and create and solve equations, inequalities, and systems of equations involving quadratic expressions.
 Students consider quadratic functions, comparing the key characteristics of quadratic functions to those of linear and exponential functions and selecting from among these functions to model phenomena.
-Students learn to anticipate the graph of a quadratic function by interpreting various forms of quadratic function.
-Students expand their experience with functions to explore more specialized functions- absolute value, step, and piecewise-defined.
+Students learn to anticipate the graph of a quadratic function by interpreting various forms of quadratic expressions.
+They identify the real solutions of a quadratic equation as the zeros of a related quadratic function.